 Alternatives to Insurance in Virginia

-Car Insurance Requirements in Virginia: How Much Coverage Do You Need?
+How Much Coverage Do You Need in Virginia?

 Nearly everyone wants cheap car insurance, but the required minimum isn't always enough to protect you.

-If you can afford extra coverage, the Insurance Information Institute recommends a policy that pays $100,000 per injured person or $300,000 (known as 100/300) for all people injured in an accident.
-Consumer advocates also recommend uninsured motorist insurance, which would cover your medical bills in case you're hit by a driver without car insurance.
+If you can afford extra coverage, industry experts recommend a policy that pays $100,000 per injured person and $300,000 for all people injured in an accident.
+Consumer advocates also recommend uninsured motorist insurance, which covers your expenses if a driver hits you without car insurance.

-If you have a loan for a new car, you'll also have to buy collision and comprehensive insurance.
-Having trouble getting insurance because of a poor driving record or other reasons?
-Virginia has an assigned risk car insurance program that will help you get coverage, although it may cost more than regular insurance.
+If you have a new car loan, you'll likely also have to buy collision and comprehensive insurance.
+Are you having trouble getting insurance because of a poor driving record or other reasons?
+Virginia has an assigned risk car insurance program that will help you get coverage, although it will likely cost much more than regular insurance.